hubiquitus-old/hubiquitus/docs/hcloud/azure/CreateAzureProject.md

 Find more informations about Node.js project on Azure [here](http://www.windowsazure.com/en-us/develop/nodejs/tutorials/getting-started/)

-## Create a start-up task to install Node.js 0.8.9
+## Create a start-up task to install Node.js 0.8.22 for Hubiquitus
 ### Create the start-up task
 Windows Azure gives the choice between three versions of Node.js : 0.6.17, 0.6.20 and 0.8.4, the first one being the default version.
 Unfortunately none work with Hubiquitus.
 On Azure you will need to install your own version by creating a start-up task that will run at deployment on an Azure cloud service.
 The version tested with Hubiquitus for Windows is **0.8.22**.
 Current last version of Node.js v0.10.5 doesn't run with our zmq compilation for windows.